Gum Recession and Perimenopause: The Hormonal Connection Many Women Miss

 Fermented foods benefit the mouth in ways that go beyond gut health.
 The organic acids in fermented foods help regulate the mouth's environment, and the beneficial bacteria they introduce support a healthier microbial balance — in the gut and throughout the body, including in gum tissue.

-Oil pulling, tongue scraping, and ozone therapy — the oral hygiene practices I spent years trying — are genuinely valuable.
-Ozone in particular has a strong body of research behind it for reducing harmful bacteria and supporting gum tissue health.
+Oil pulling, tongue scraping, and ozone-based products — ozonated oil and ozone water — are some of the practices I incorporated into my daily oral hygiene routine.
 These practices matter.
 They just can't do the job alone when the root cause is hormonal and nutritional.

 Where to Start

 If you want to understand exactly how to eat in a way that supports your gum health, your jaw bone density, and your hormones — that's exactly what we work through inside Nourish.
 A 21-day ancestral nutrition immersion with a meal plan, recipes, shopping lists, and 21 days of bite-sized education you can put into action immediately.
-No guesswork.
-Just real food and a clear path forward.
+Everythng you need, no guesswork required.

 Join Nourish →